8ctavio/vergil/apps/docs/src/composables/useModel.md

 const model = useModel(modelValue)
 ```

 The `useModel` composable is analogous to the `defineModel` macro.
 When used with an already created model, `useModel` returns a wrapped version for specific use inside the custom component.
-However, in practice, the APIs of a model and a model wrapper are very similar.
+The wrapped model includes the same properties as the regular model plus additional properties to handle external programmatic mutations.

 ### Nested component

 Consider a `Root` component that wraps another `Nested` component which supports models.
-The `Root` component may need to wrap the received model to perform certain operations.
-Then, the model could be directly passed to the `Nested` component.
+The model wrapped in `Root` should be directly passed to `Nested` to avoid creating multiple model wrappers.

 ```vue
 <!-- Root -->